-This healthy, easy, and quick shrimp stir fry is the perfect addition to your weeknight dinner.
-Made with fresh and juicy shrimp, tender broccoli, and a flavorful homemade stir fry sauce, this recipe is loaded with nutrients, protein, and Asian flavor.
+This easy and delicious shrimp stir fry is the perfect addition to your weeknight dinner.
+Made with fresh and juicy shrimp, tender broccoli, and a flavorful homemade stir fry sauce, this recipe is loaded with protein, and Asian flavor.
 Your whole family will love it!

 Aromatics: we’re using ginger and garlic – loaded with flavor and traditionally used in Chinese cuisine.

-Stir Fry Sauce: making your homemade stir-fry sauce is the key for the best stir- fry recipe.
+Stir Fry Sauce: making your homemade stir-fry sauce is the key to the best stir-fry recipe.

-This is basically all you need to make this healthy, flavorful and full of textures stir-fry!
+This is all you need to make this flavorful and full of textures stir-fry!

-• Healthier than takeout.
-This recipe uses healthier ingredients that are MUCH better for you.
-Not only this recipe is lower in fat because it uses a small amount of oil and shrimp as protein, this stir fry is also sugar-free, gluten-free, low-sodium and loaded with fresh veggies.
+- It is Better For you and Taste better than takeout.
+This recipe uses cleaner ingredients.
+Not only does this recipe use a small amount of oil, it is also sugar-free, gluten-free, low-sodium, and loaded with fresh veggies.

 Ingredients to make this Easy Shrimp Stir Fry